 First there’s the life-drive, something above the fundamental energy level but more basic than pleasure-satiation.
-In the stem, not even in the thinking part of the brain, it handles the regulation of heartbeats and breathing; things not thought about and impossible not to do because otherwise you die.
+In the stem, not even in the thinking part of the brain, it handles the regulation of heartbeats and breathing; things not thought about but impossible not to do because otherwise you die.

-That is, I don’t believe in free will because I’ve been always the same.
+That is, I don’t believe in free will, because I’ve been always the same.

 As an eagle I hovered over dominion like God, observing with excellent eyes the daily routines of fellow creatures, the perfection of total interdependence, the majestic layout of the wild.
 And now I have a recurring dream I am free and can fly.

 I was reborn a shark.
 With see-in-the-dark vision this time.
 Everything alive emitted electricity, energy, body-heat, aum – whatever you want to label it: life force zapping the watery atmosphere warming it a milli-micron, their auras, is what I could see.
 I was driven by an insatiable kill-lust; my hunger ruled, and I did its bidding.
 Murder did not make me feel ‘happy’ per se, but rather, strong and vigorous and invincible.
 I never considered it wrong.